adracus/active-record/README.md

 This new instance has now the methods you are used to use in the Active Record implementation of Ruby.
 You may ask yourself now: _"What if I don't want to instantiate a Collection but a Model?"_ - For this, there is a solution: To instantiate a model, which belongs to the collection you created, use the `nu`-"constructor".
-This "constructor is actually a getter, but it produces a model which knows the parent collection:
+This "constructor" is actually a getter, but it produces a model which knows the parent collection:

 ```dart